evilive3000/poloniex-orderbook/README.md

 ```

 #####Note:
- * Data will not be available right after calling `start()`, you should delay for a few seconds.
- * You can create different pairs orderbooks, they will work ok simultaneously.
+ * You can create different pairs orderbooks, they will work ok simultaneously (see [examples](https://github.com/evilive3000/poloniex-orderbook/tree/master/examples) )
  * This module written with `ES6` syntax.
 Check your nodejs version if you get some errors first.

 Example